AmmaarSiddiqui/InternTrack/USERMANUAL.md

 # Partner & Pump: User Manual

 Welcome to Partner & Pump! 🏋️‍♂️ This manual will guide you through accessing, setting up, and using our app to find your next great workout partner.
+# Note
+A lot of these features are currently under development and will be updated/changed.
+The current flow may not match the current implementation but will be updated soon!
+Changes underdevelopment/currently different from manual:
+- Profile setup screen
+- Pump now time window selection (currently under edit profile)
+- Matching screen / compatibility score
+- Discover feed (Currently unresponsive)
+- Messaging (Currently unresponsive)

 ## 1. What is Partner & Pump?